andre-st/goodreads-toolbox/help/GOODTIPS.md

 - **Group shelves** with a prefix, e.g., _"region-usa"_,
   _"region-..."_.
 Goodreads sorts shelf lists in alphabetical order.
   Related but scattered shelves impair findability.
-  - I moved shelves that are useful to me alone to the _end_ of the list by prefixing them with "z_" or Unicode 0x3161: ㅡ
+  - I moved shelves that are useful to me alone to the _end_ of the list by prefixing them with "z\_" or Unicode 0x3161: ㅡ
   - next to pseudo sub-shelves _"computer-history"_, _"computer-networks"_
     and so on I'm using a separate _"computer"_ pseudo super-shelf which contains _all_ books from the sub-shelves
     (useful for [shelf-intersection](https://www.secondrunreviews.com/2016/03/selecting-multiple-shelves-goodreads.html))

-- **Create a "more-urgent" shelf** from unread books
+- **Create a "more-urgent" shelf** from unread books, also create a _"more-tempting"_ shelf with books not urgent but probably more fun, then intesect both shelves ("select multiple") and copy the URL in your Goodreads profile text as _"[Likely next reads]"_ (regularly update the shelves)

 - **Create an "abandoned" shelf** to compensate the missing reading-status.
   Have the exclusive-checkbox [activated](https://www.goodreads.com/shelf/edit)